Welcome to today's edition of the Rush 24-7 podcast.

 Romney was telling so many lies that the smartest brain in politics froze.

-This is how they expect to persuade people.
+This is how they expect to persuade people?

-That the Romney in the debate was a lying sack of you know what?
+This is their sore loser excuse that the Romney in the debate was a lying sack of you know what?

-The real Romney is the guy they put in their ads, it's like the 2004 election.
+The real Romney is the guy they put in their ads.

 The exit polls, those were what was real.